Many folks seek out psychotherapy to manage the difficulties and stress of life. And the expense for therapy begs the question, "Is it worth it?"

 Ideally, yes, therapy is worth the expense as an added life improvement and means of self care.
 For many clients, therapy is a necessity.
 The value of therapy has to feel right for you in order to honor this commitment to yourself.

 Fees for licensed therapists can be quite high for many folks.
 I reserve a portion of my practice for clients on a sliding scale.
 If I have the availability, I'm happy to work with you.
 If my sliding scale options are full, there is another option.
-Working with a pre-licensed intern offers you an opportunity to work with a Master's level psychotherapist in the process of completing the required hours for licensure, at a lower fee than most licensed therapists.
-I work with two very qualified interns.
+Working with a pre-licensed Registered Associate Marriage and Family Therapist offers you an opportunity to work with a Master's level psychotherapist in the process of completing the required hours for licensure, at a lower fee than most licensed therapists.
+I work with two very qualified Associates.
 Morgan Rebane and Stella Chesler each have experience in private practice and in local community mental health organizations with adults, couples and adolescents.
 Learn more about Morgan and Stella below.

 Morgan Rebane, MA, MFTi